vishwas542-ydv/SIA-EALMS/README.md

 # DATABASE DETAILS:

 IN LINES 35-37
-35. const string server = /*"SERVER NAME"*/; // Kindly input your localhost and port e.g., localhost:8080
+35. const string server = /*"SERVER NAME"*/; // Kindly input your localhost and port e.g., localhost:8080.
-36. const string username = /*"USERNAME"*/;  // kindly alter it with your sql username for connectivity
+36. const string username = /*"USERNAME"*/;  // kindly alter it with your sql username for connectivity.
-37. const string password = /*"PASSWORD"*/;  // kindly alter it with your sql server user password
+37. const string password = /*"PASSWORD"*/;  // kindly alter it with your sql server user password.

 solely programmed by: